-On Thursday 6 October, Maritime Research Alliance and Danish Shipping are co-organizing a conference in Copenhagen on maritime education and future competencies in shipping.
-More info will follow.
-Save the date.
+On Thursday 6 October from 10 am to 4 pm, Maritime Research Alliance and Danish Shipping are co-organizing a conference in Copenhagen on maritime education and future competencies in shipping.

-On 10 May, Maritime Research Alliance is hosting a network event at the Green Shipping Project workshop at Copenhagen Business School.
+On 10 May, Maritime Research Alliance hsted a network event at the Green Shipping Project workshop at Copenhagen Business School.